House church (China): History

 Since the 1990s, a number of developments have resulted from the rapid urbanization experienced in Chinese society.
 While house churches originated as being quite independent of one another, a number of house church networks have developed, with some headquartered in Henan and Zhejiang provinces.
 These networks have sent missionaries all over the country and have even started sending them abroad to neighboring states.

 The rapid urbanization has also resulted in migration to China's urban centers and the rise of urban house churches.
 Some of these have developed through migrant worker communities and university students.
 Other new communities can be seen among urban intellectuals and entrepreneurs, the latter termed "boss Christians".

+After the beginning of the Hu-Wen administration, house churches increasingly operated openly, and have been able to build churches and display religious symbols, becoming increasingly similar in outward appearance to state-sanctioned churches.

 The house church has grown by some estimations to tens of millions of Christians.
 They had demonstrated national-level influence when Christians organized to provide relief to the deadly 2008 Sichuan earthquake, a disaster which the government was slow to handle.

 In 2018, the CCP began to introduce a series of new religious regulations.
 It closed Zion Church in Beijing and Early Rain Covenant Church in Chengdu, whose pastor, Wang Yi, was given a jail sentence of 9 years, the longest given to a pastor in several decades.
 House churches and their members have faced more frequent crackdowns during the annual Two Sessions.
+In October 2025, the Chinese government arrested dozens of Zion Church members in Beijing, Shanghai, Shenzhen, and other cities.
+In January 2026, the authorities arrested leaders of the Early Rain Covenant Church.

+Western evangelical Christian groups express interest in Christianizing China and support the development of independent Protestant churches.
+Western media and human rights advocacy groups likewise express support for independent Protestant churches.
+Western politicians expressing support for independent Protestant churches in China may be motivated to do so by factors including personal conviction, responding to lobbying efforts, appealing to voters or other supporters, or to develop leverage in international relations with China.